 Metrology is the science of measurement, whether by size, weight (mass), time or other common SI units.
 In the field of industrial measurement, dimensional assessment is most frequently used.

-In the field of plastic component measurement, modern CMM equipment can measure accurately down to multiples of one micron (one thousandth of a mm).
+In the field of plastic component measurement, modern CMM equipment can measure accurately down to multiples of one micron (one-thousandth of an mm).
 To put this into context, a human hair has a diameter of roughly 100 microns.

 As well as Basic Dimensional Reports, Vision System Reports look at features such as surface condition and demonstrate microscopic variations in finish.
 This is particularly important for mating or sealing faces, e.g. a groove where an ‘O’ ring is seated.